Understanding the Money Market Instruments in India

 The financial market comprises two parts – the capital market and the money market.
 But what are they?

+It is one of the largest organised trading markets and houses various financial institutions, brokers, banks, investors, dealers, and even the government.
 Governments, banks, and financial institutions sell or issue securities and bonds with a short maturity to accumulate capital.
 You can buy these securities with a promise of fixed returns.

-Also Read: Stock Market Timings in India: Opening & Closing Times for NSE & BSE
+Also Read Stock Market Timings in India: Opening & Closing Times for NSE & BSE

-Features of Money Market Instruments
+Features Of Money Market Instruments

 1. High liquidity

 The money market offers short-term securities that are highly liquid.
 Their high liquidity makes them cash equivalents; that is, they can be traded for cash anytime.
-Several renowned financial institutions and dealers issue these securities to take loans or to generate funds.
+Several renowned financial institutions and dealers issue these securities to take loans or generate funds.

 2. Secure investment